1st Nationwide Mortgage

 Jumbo DSCR for coastal premium.
 Newport Beach, Corona del Mar, Laguna Beach, and Newport Coast regularly push into jumbo territory.
 DSCR jumbo programs accommodate loan amounts up to $3.5M with 680+ FICO — the right tool for OC’s premium coastal investor market.

 North OC cash-flow plays.
 Anaheim, Santa Ana, Garden Grove, Fullerton, and Buena Park produce more favorable rent-to-price ratios than coastal OC.
-SFR and small multi-family investors targeting 1.10-1.30 DSCR ratios frequently look to North County cities.
+SFR and small multi-family investors targeting 1.10–1.30 DSCR ratios frequently look to North County cities first.

 Cash-out refinance.
 OC investors who purchased several years ago sit on substantial equity — particularly in Irvine, Newport Beach, and coastal South OC.
 DSCR cash-out refi (70–75% LTV) unlocks that equity for next acquisitions without personal income documentation.

 ADU plays.
 California’s ADU legislation applies fully across OC.
 Many OC SFR lots can accommodate an ADU or JADU.
-Investors buy, add ADU, lease combined, then DSCR refi on post-ADU rental income at higher appraised value.
+Investors buy, add ADU, lease the combined property, then DSCR refi on post-ADU rental income at higher appraised value.
+Both units’ rents combine for DSCR qualification.

 Multi-family in North OC and Santa Ana.
-Older apartment stock in Anaheim, Santa Ana, and Garden Grove offers 2-4 unit opportunities where combined rents support workable DSCR math.
+Older apartment stock in Anaheim, Santa Ana, and Garden Grove offers 2-4 unit opportunities where combined rents support workable DSCR math at more accessible price points.

 OC DSCR Program Details